Blank Page: Background and recording

 Following the release of her sixth studio to an album, Bionic (2010), Aguilera filed for divorce from her husband Jordan Bratman, starred in the film Burlesque, and recorded the accompanying soundtrack.
 She then became a coach on NBC's singing competition show The Voice and appeared as a featured artist on Maroon 5's single "Moves Like Jagger" (2011), which spent four weeks atop the US Billboard Hot 100 chart.
 Following these events, Aguilera announced that had plans to begin production of her seventh album, stating that she wanted high quality and "personal" songs for the record.
 Regarding the creative direction, she revealed that the album would be a "culmination of everything I've experienced up until this point ...
 I've been through a lot since the release of my last album, being on ('The Voice'), having had a divorce ...
 This is all sort of a free rebirth for me."
 She further said "I'm embracing many different things, but it's all feel-good, super-expressive [and] super-vulnerable."
 Aguilera continued to say that the album would be about "self–expression and freedom" because of the personal struggles she had overcome during the last couple of years.
 Speaking about her new material during an interview on The Tonight Show with Jay Leno in 2012, Aguilera said that the recording process for Lotus was taking a while because "I don't like to just get songs from producers.
 I like them to come from a personal place ...
 I'm very excited.
 It's fun, exciting, introspective, it's going to be great".
 "Blank Page" was written by Aguilera, Sia and Chris Braide, the latter of whom also produced the song.
 Aguilera's vocals were recorded by Oscar Ramirez at The Red Lips Room in Beverly Hills in California.
 Braide provided the programming, string arrangement, piano and keyboards.
+Furler herself recorded a demo version of the song before Aguilera opted it for Lotus.